 The piece was originally controversial, with some complaining about its appearance or that it wasn’t a good use of public art funds.
 Still, OnDo has plenty of supporters who enjoy its surrealist take on the everyday.
-It was removed for repairs in 2015, reinstalled in September 2018, and in 2020 it has been installed at the corner of Balmoral and Dominion roads.
+It was removed for repairs in 2015, reinstalled in September 2018, and

 Know Before You Go

 The noodle sculpture has been reinstalled on the corner of Balmoral and Dominion roads.